 Board of Directors

 Representing various segments of the community with varying backgrounds, education, expertise, and experience, our servant leaders believe in FCS’ vision, mission, and values.
-Our leaders work on achieving this belief by identifying and developing programs that benefit the Filipinx community members and others; creating a welcoming environment at the Filipino Community Center; delivering the services to clients with utmost respect; advocating for fairness and social justice; having ethnic pride through arts and cultural programming; and ensuring strong organizational infrastructure for FCS.
+Our leaders work on achieving this belief by identifying and developing programs that benefit the Filipino/a/x community members and others; creating a welcoming environment at the Filipino Community Center, Innovation Learning Center, and the Kern-Veloria Plaza; delivering the services to clients with utmost respect; advocating for fairness and social justice; having ethnic pride through arts and cultural programming; and ensuring strong organizational infrastructure for FCS.
+Our Directors choose to volunteer, give back to the community and expect nothing in return.

 Officers